eeronomicon/phphairsalon/README.md

   * Input: Stylist "Joe McCook" has the following Clients - "James Mittoo", "Florian Schroeder"
   * Output: Returns "James Mittoo" and "Florian Schroeder"

+* Can delete all Clients of a specific Stylist
+  * Input: Stylist "Joe McCook" has the following Clients - "James Mittoo", "Florian Schroeder"; Stylist "Michelle Ramone" has the following Clients - "Donald Hagen", "Elodie Watson"; Delete all Joe McCook's Clients
+  * Output: Only "Donald Hagen", "Elodie Watson" remain in the list of Clients

 ## Setup/Installation Requirements

 ### Database Setup